jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

   <details>
     <summary><strong>Hint:</strong>Post the configuration using curl</summary>

     This example will be using port-forwarding.
-Therefore ensure `kubectl port-forward svc/kafka-connect 8083:8083 -n kafka` has been enabled.
+Therefore ensure `kubectl port-forward svc/kafka-connect 8083:8083` has been enabled.

     Look into the configuration in the chunk below and the command in your terminal: